Joose1992/Joose1992/README.md

 - 👋 Hi, I’m @Joose1992
-- I am currently in the process to become a full stack developer in c-sharp.
+- I am currently in the process to become a full stack developer in c-sharp. i am currently learning git on command line and on gitkraken.

 <!---